xdevelnet/AYKVMSBB/README.md

 3. Possibility to omit year or year&month when specifying the date.
 4. Specifying day from future returns results from previous month.
 5. Uses XML api.
-6. If XML api supports currency nominal (amount of currency for value),
+6. If XML api supports currency nominal (amount of currency for value), displays is among with currency value.
 7. Fast engineless embedded database.

 ## Usage